GMAT Tutoring FAQs

 Can I sign up for tutoring with a friend and split the cost?

 Yes, up to three students may request group tutoring to lower the overall cost per student.
+An extra hourly cost of $40 per person, after the first student, applies for group tutoring.
 You may request group tutoring for either in-person tutoring or online tutoring.
 Group tutoring works best with students at similar skill levels and who want to review the same concepts and types of problems.
 If this is not the case, your tutor will have to balance each student’s needs within the tutoring hours available.

 It is up to you to find fellow tutoring students; we do not pair students together for tutoring.
 It is also up to the students to coordinate availability amongst themselves; it is not the tutor’s responsibility to coordinate with each student individually.
 If one student is unable to make a group tutoring session, it is his/her responsibility to check with the other group members whether the session should be rescheduled or go on without him/her.
 If the session continues without a student, the missing student will need to get caught up with the other students, not with the tutor.
 Finally, we suggest that each group member procure his/her own materials rather than share one set amongst themselves.
 We recommend that one student in the group serve as the point person to manage all of these coordination issues.